arsena-k/Word2Vec-bias-extraction/README.md

 # Word2Vec-bias-extraction

-All code written with Python 3 on Windows Machine, and checked as of 3/13/2018.
-In progress.
+All code written with Python 3 on Windows Machine, and checked as of 3/13/2018, some changes to Gensim Word2Vec since then that need to be updated.
+IN PROGRESS.

 ## Part 1:  Train Word2Vec Model, Evaluate Performance and Explore
 Files needed from this repo: